Hiswe/hiswe.github.io/source/_posts/06-html-basic-part-3.md

 `<a>` stands for [anchor](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a)

-the `href` attribute refer to `hyperlink reference` (hyperlink is the technical way of saying link… 99% of the times, we just say link)
+the `href` attribute refers to `hyperlink reference` (hyperlink is the technical way of saying link… 99% of the times, we just say link)

 #### Why the browser is merging spaces for your own good